injective-dev/evm-hello-world-inj/FEATURES.md

 ## Specific feature for this Hello World

-- [ ] open .env file automatically
-- [ ] for the "run this script next" outputs, highlight file name with different colour
 - [x] remove auto jump to line for logSection, instead only do it on begin --> `b3dbaeb`
+- [x] open .env and config.json files automatically --> `9c05e03`
+- [x] for the "run this script next" outputs, highlight file name with different colour --> `199e8b9`
-- [ ] for 00-fund, after account lookup include instructions, before "after funding account section"
+- [x] for 00-fund, after account lookup include instructions, before "after funding account section" --> `adc78cf`
-- [ ] feedback to engineering that faucet dispense needs to be faster
-- [ ] feedback to engineering that there is a 90s+ delay for account to be funded
-- [ ] when shell command is output, highlight in a different colour
+- [x] when shell command is output, highlight in a different colour --> `896e8ca`
-- [ ] move the logic for waiting for funds from step 0 to step 3
+- [x] move the logic for waiting for funds from step 0 to step 3 --> `b1dfef8`
-	- [ ] step 0 just outputs a warning if there are zero funds
+	- [x] step 0 just outputs a warning if there are zero funds --> `b1dfef8`
-	- [ ] step 3 add the 30s 2nd check logic
+	- [x] step 3 add the 30s 2nd check logic --> `b1dfef8`
-- [ ] step 3 for deploy, link directly to the bytecode tab
-- [ ] step 5 interact don't output full ABI, just truncate
-- [ ] feedback to engineering that transaction doens't appear in block explorer after transaction has happened
-	- [ ] also investigate if there's an additional ethersjs wait needed on the transaction
-- [ ] for 06-stats
+- [x] for 06-stats
 	- [x] remove JS object output --> `205864e`
-	- [ ] completion rate determine why it shows 6/8 instead of 7/8
+	- [x] completion rate determine why it shows 6/8 instead of 7/8 --> `28fd995`
-	- [ ] convert seconds to minutes in human readable output
+	- [x] convert seconds to minutes in human readable output --> `8b7da4b`
+- [x] step 3 for deploy, link directly to the bytecode tab --> `a70be3e`
+- [x] step 5 interact don't output full ABI, just truncate --> `d79680f`
+- [x] investigate if there's an additional ethersjs wait needed on the SC interaction transaction --> `da99ce0`
+	- feedback to engineering that transaction doesn't appear in block explorer after transaction has happened --> not needed
 - [x] for logger waits: include timestamps of *start* of wait and *end* of wait --> `58bd164`
 - [x] for all scripts: logs which include a command - change to use a different ANSI colouring --> `b1492c6`
 - [x] for util, add new function to run CLI commands --> `0267e7d`